 Bank Audit can be divided into three categories viz.

 Meaning: Concurrent audit refers to the examination or audit of the transaction at the time when it is actually taking place.

 Concurrent Audit leads to the smooth flow of working in branches of banks and assures the rectification of any mistakes to avert the cascading effect that germinates out of irregularities.
-Concurrent Audit is a way to help Branches in order to work in a smooth manner and rectify any mistakes to avoid the cascading effect of irregularities immediately at the time of it take place.
-It helps to detect fraud at formation level which leads to protect the public funds.
+Concurrent Audit is a way to help Branches in order to work in a smooth manner and rectify any mistakes to avoid the cascading effect of irregularities immediately at the time it takes place.
+It helps to detect fraud at formation level which leads to protection of the public funds.

 Internal Audit or Information Systems Audit

 Meaning: Internal Auditing is when any organization, including a bank, constitutes an audit team within its own organization to cater to its auditing requirements.
 Internal Audit may focus on any specified area or cover every aspect of the branch, depending on its audit programmes and requirements.
 It is conducted by the bank itself.
 The Internal Auditors visit branches one by one and carry out the audit process.

 Internal Control audits to ensure the smooth, accurate and safe flow of information within the organization through the channels, the security (of information) etc.

 Internal Control audits to ensure the functionality of new banking software along with its accessibility and security standards.